expo/expo/packages/babel-preset-expo/README.md

 Changes Babel's compiled `import` statements to be lazily evaluated when their imported bindings are used for the first time.

-This can improve the initial load time of your module because evaluating dependencies up front is sometimes entirely un-necessary.
-This is especially the case when implementing a library module.
+This can improve the initial load time of your app because evaluating dependencies up front is sometimes entirely un-necessary, particularly when the dependencies have no side effects.

 The value of `lazyImports` has a few possible effects: